romandek/Mono-tasking-Tabs/README.md

 # Mono-tasking-Tabs
 ## Google Chrome procrastination prevention extension

-Limit number of tabs that can be opened in a single window, limit.
+Limit number of tabs that can be opened in a single window, limit number of windows open at one time.
 Number of tabs is limited to 3 by default (excluding pinned tabs).
 Settings can be changed in Extensions > Single tasking tabs > Options or via Popup.

 __Does this take into account pinned tabs?__